 “Do not enter into judgment with Your servant, for in Your sight no one living is righteous.”

 Solomon, the first son of David in the royal line, turns to idolatry and ruins the kingdom.
 From his time to today, Israel remains a divided nation – the kingdoms of Judah and Israel.
-When the principle of government was given by God to the Gentiles, Nebuchadnezzar, their first king given world dominion, makes a golden image and persecutes the people of God.
-Later, when Jesus was first sent to Israel as their Messiah, according to Jewish prophecies and promises, God’s own people refused and rejected Him (John 1:11).
-God came and visited the world which He created, and this world could not recognize Him (John 1:10).
+When the principle of government was given by God to the Gentiles, Nebuchadnezzar, the first king given world dominion, makes a golden image and persecutes the people of God.
+Later, when Jesus was sent to Israel as their Messiah, according to Jewish prophecies and promises, God’s own people refused and rejected Him (John 1:11).
+God came in grace and truth into the world He created, and it could not recognize Him (John 1:10).

 We know the Christian dispensation will be replaced by a final one – that which we call the millennium.
-This ending dispensation will be upheld by the direct display of the power of God and the physical presence of Jesus Christ on the earth; Satan will be removed from the world for these thousand years, bound in a bottomless pit and out of the way.
+Prophecy tells us this ending dispensation will be upheld by the direct display of the power of God and the physical presence of Jesus Christ on the earth; Satan will be removed from the world for these thousand years, bound in a bottomless pit and out of the way.
 All will be made good, and more gloriously, by/in the second Adam.
-All biblical principles, institutions, and dispensations, made good and perfected in Jesus Christ, to the glory of God.
+All biblical principles, institutions, and failed dispensations, made good in the earthly kingdom of Jesus Christ, the glorified Son of Man, to the eternal glory of God.